josefarias/yo-email/README.md

 app might be necessary in unexpected circumstances.

 ## Running The App
-1. Install dependencies with yarn or npm
+1. Install dependencies
-1. Build with `npm run build`
+1. Build with `yarn build`
-1. Start server with `npm run start`
+1. Start server with `yarn start`
 1. Navigate to [http://localhost:8080/](http://localhost:8080/)